NurjahanJ/is219-final/README.md

 # My Digital Map - Explorer Portfolio

-A modern, responsive portfolio website built with the Explorer brand archetype, featuring a starry night background with soft blue accents.
-This portfolio showcases projects, skills, and professional journey in an immersive, navigation-themed format that invites visitors to explore my digital landscape.
+A modern, responsive portfolio website built with the Explorer brand archetype, featuring an immersive starry night sky background with dynamic animations and navigation-themed elements.
+This digital expedition showcases my journey, projects, and skills through an adventure-focused lens, inviting visitors to chart their own course through my professional landscape.

 ## 🌐 Live Demo